Riksbank has no safety margin as Sweden flirts with deflation

 The Swedish crown has fallen almost 15 percent since the start of the year against the dollar and 5 percent against the euro.
 But this has not resulted in many imported goods becoming more expensive.
 In September, food prices edged down 0.1 percent on the year while clothing was down 1 percent.

-"It is a pretty exceptional situation," said Hans Holmstedt, purchasing director at Axfood (AXFO.ST), which owns 252 grocery stores across the country and has annual sales of 37.5 billion crowns (3.18 billion pounds).
+"It is a pretty exceptional situation," said Hans Holmstedt, purchasing director at Axfood, which owns 252 grocery stores across the country and has annual sales of 37.5 billion crowns ($5.1 billion).

 Russia's ban on Western food imports, imposed in retaliation against sanctions over the Ukraine crisis, has led to tumbling prices for commodities such as dairy products, pork and vegetables.
 Good harvests have also put pressure on grain prices.